2025 Inter Miami CF season

-The 2025 season is the sixth season for Inter Miami CF, a professional soccer team based in Miami, Florida, United States.
-The team plays in Major League Soccer (MLS), the top flight of club soccer in the United States, as a member of the Eastern Conference.
-The year also marks the 22nd season of first-division club soccer in South Florida.
+The 2025 season was the sixth season for Inter Miami CF, a professional soccer team based in Miami, Florida, United States.
+The team played in Major League Soccer (MLS), the top flight of club soccer in the United States, as a member of the Eastern Conference.
+The year also marked the 22nd season of first-division club soccer in South Florida.
 In addition to playing in the MLS regular season, Inter Miami CF competed in the CONCACAF Champions Cup for the second time, and played in the FIFA Club World Cup for the first time.

-The club are the defending Supporters' Shield champions, having set a record for most points in MLS history during the 2024 regular season.
+The club were the defending Supporters' Shield champions, having set a record for most points in MLS history during the 2024 regular season.
 They qualified for the FIFA Club World Cup in the allocated slot for the host country and hosted the expanded tournament's opening match on June 15, 2025, at Hard Rock Stadium in Miami Gardens, Florida.
-The 2025 season will be the final year for the club at Chase Stadium in Fort Lauderdale, which will be replaced by Miami Freedom Park in 2026.
+The 2025 season was the final year for the club at Chase Stadium in Fort Lauderdale, which was replaced by Nu Stadium in 2026.

+Inter Miami CF ended the season with their first MLS Cup title after they defeated Vancouver Whitecaps FC 3–1 in the final played at Chase Stadium.